bdreece/prog/README.md

 # prog

- A tool for centralizing scripted shell commands via a configurable JSON file.
+ A tool for centralizing scripted shell commands via a configurable JSON or YAML file.

 ## Table of Contents